FOCUS-Walgreens, CVS beef up protections against threat of 'bot' attacks on vaccine program

 Empty halls, cancelled shots: France's COVID vaccine rollout falters

-(Reporting by Melissa Fares, Richa Naidu and Lisa Baertlein; Editing by Kenneth Li, Vanessa O'Connell, and Nick Zieminski)
+(Reporting by Melissa Fares, Richa Naidu and Lisa Baertlein; Editing by Kenneth Li, Vanessa O'Connell, Aurora Ellis, and Nick Zieminski)

 ((richa.naidu@tr.com; Follow me on Twitter https://twitter.com/Richa_Writes; +1 312 636 8874; Reuters Messaging: richa.naidu.thomsonreuters.com@reuters.net))